 Don’t buy a black bag

 Almost everyone has black luggage.
 Many misplaced bags are bags someone else mistook for their own — because they also had a black bag.
+Here’s my ultimate guide on buying luggage.
 If you already have dark luggage, add a bright luggage tag to differentiate your luggage from everyone else’s.
 You can also attach a six-inch strip of brightly colored duct tape on each of your bags.
 Or better yet, buy neon-pink baggage that no one will ever confuse for theirs.

 Take a photo of your luggage

 Take a picture of the outside and inside of your luggage before your trip.
 If your airline loses your luggage, you’ll have evidence of what you packed, and you can show them an image of the lost bag.
 Then print a copy of the pictures.
 If you file a claim, you can provide the printout to the airline employee.